Unusual and interesting toilets from all around the world.

 Fountain near SMOM in Rome, Italy.

-Now the SMOM has a couple of headquarters buildings granted with extraterritoriality status.
+Now the SMOM has some headquarters buildings in Rome granted with extraterritoriality status.

 They operated hospital trains in both World Wars.
 36 military aircraft were transferred from the Italian Airforce to SMOM in the peace treaty ending World War II.
 One is now in a museum, the other 35 of those have been retired, but the order still operates some aircraft bearing the military insignia of the military order.